 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that governs the educational records of eligible students.
 It grants students continuous access to their educational records upon request, allows students to amend their records if they feel they are inaccurate, and restricts how and when their educational records can be disclosed.
 All students at Mason control access to all of their educational records and must give consent before that information is disclosed to any third party (including parents, spouses, employers, etc).
 Please note that Mason does not disclose non-directory information unless the student has signed a consent form or the disclosure meets a qualified exception under FERPA.

 Weather & Emergency Cancellations

-We want you to have the best educational experience possible during your time with Continuing and Professional Education.
-If you have a concern about any course or program, please contact our office at firstname.lastname@example.org.
+We want you to have the best educational experience possible during your time with Mason Continuing and Professional Education.
+If you have a concern about any course or program, please contact our office at email@example.com.
 If we determine that your inquiry should go to an instructor or another service unit on campus, we will let you know, and you will need to contact that office.
-If an issue cannot be resolved by our unit, please see the University's Online Student Complaint Policy page for additional information.
+Please see our Student Compliant Policy and Procedures page for additional information.

 For institutional disclosures and state authorization information regarding online courses and programs, please see the University's State Authorization page.

 Please contact Continuing and Professional Education if you move or change jobs, so you will receive mailings in a timely manner.

 Please refer to the University Catalog for other policies related to our programs, including academic and registration policies pertaining to for-credit courses and programs.